First Aid for a Common Target of Wartime Injury: The Eye

-Today, our focus is on Ukraine, but eye injuries from wars, terrorist attacks, and civil unrest have become commonplace across the globe.
+Eye injuries from wars, terrorist attacks, and civil unrest have become commonplace across the globe.
 To reduce the incidence and severity of these senseless eye injuries, the American Academy of Ophthalmology and the American Society of Ophthalmic Trauma offer this advice.

 Critical Steps to Protect the Eye

 Eye protection can reduce the number and severity of eye injuries.
 The eye’s surface makes up just 0.27% of the total surface of our bodies, but accounts for more than 13% of all combat injuries, studies show.
 That’s 48 times more than expected based on the eye's tiny surface area.

 Download and share this guide in English or Ukranian (PNG):

 Urgent care for eye injuries

 - DO NOT try to remove any objects stuck in the eye.

 - DO NOT touch, rub, or apply pressure to the eye.

 - DO NOT rinse with water.
 But if it becomes necessary during a conflict, use clean water.

 - DO NOT apply ointment or medication to the eye.